 Publications by CAER

-- Bimonthly Newsletters - Energeia is an energy-topic newsletter, begun in 1989, that publishes articles and editorials on all aspects of energy resource development and environmental topics.
-Its readership is around 7,000.
+- Bimonthly Newsletters - Energeia is an energy-topic newsletter, begun in 1989 (through 2013), published articles and editorials on all aspects of energy resource development and environmental topics.
+Its readership was around 7,000.
 Real Time is an online feature publication.

 - Brochures on Energy Research at UK - A general round up and description of current energy projects on fossil fuel and renewable energy research throughout the university.